-There are no depositions and no written witness statements, there-fore witnesses are obliged to show at the hearing and testify.
+There are no depositions and no written witness statements.
+Therefore, witnesses are obliged to appear at the hearing and testify.
 Witnesses are examined by the judge followed by (additional) questions by the legal representatives of the parties.

 Restrictions to this obligation exist (eg, privileges for lawyers, doctors, priests or in connection with the possible incrimination of close relatives).

 While the (ordinary) witness gives testimony concerning facts, the expert witness provides the court with knowledge that the judge cannot have.
 Expert evidence is taken before the trial court.
 An expert witness may be requested by the parties yet also called on the judge’s own motion.
-An expert witness is required to submit his findings in a report.
+An expert witness is required to submit his or her findings in a report.
 Oral comments and explanations must be given during the hearing (if requested by the parties).
-Private reports are not considered to be expert reports within the meaning of the ACCP; they have the status of a private document.
+Private reports are not considered to be expert reports within the meaning of the Austrian Code of Civil Procedure; they have the status of a private document.